hanami/guides/content/helpers/custom-helpers.md

 ```

 <p class="notice">
-  Please note that our custom helper will work even if we remove <code>include Hanami::Helpers</code> line, because it's just Ruby.
+  Please note that our custom helper will work even if we remove the <code>include Hanami::Helpers</code> line, because it’s just Ruby.
 </p>